-As part of the GUS programme, the team from BigTalk Education host an annual consultation meeting with parents/carers and staff to share the resources that will be used with the children.
-Within this setting parents and carers are given support to help them talk with their children about such topics as keeping safe, puberty, reproduction etc. The parents and carers are also provided with additional information leaflets.
-This meeting may be attended by governors as well as any auxiliary/support staff working within the school.
+As part of the GUS programme, parents are issued with a password via School Ping, which links to the BigTalk parent/carer presentation prior to the delivery of the session.
+Within this presentation, parents and carers are given support to help them talk with their children about such topics as keeping safe, puberty, reproduction etc.

 Pupils are encouraged to speak to their parents/carers about what they have learnt and to continue the learning at home.
-Parents/carers are informed of this at the consultation session and are asked to speak to their children about their family values and beliefs.